 PNC will alert borrowers with an email notification once the PNC digital application portal is available to accept applications.
 You will be notified once the PNC Online Portal becomes available.
 Borrowers will be provided login credentials and instructions on how to initiate the loan forgiveness process through PNC’s digital portal.

 No. PNC will let borrowers know when our digital portal is ready to accept forgiveness applications.
 We are not accepting paper applications at this time.

 You will not have to obtain these numbers.
-PNC will automatically pre-populate borrowers’ Forgiveness Applications with their SBA PPP Loan Number and Lender PPP Loan Number through the digital portal.
+PNC will automatically pre-populate borrowers’ Forgiveness Applications with their SBA PPP Loan Number and Lender PPP Loan Number in the digital portal.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was recently passed to provide emergency relief for small- to medium-sized businesses disrupted by COVID-19.
 The Act created the Paycheck Protection Program, which will serve as an extension of the Small Business Administration (SBA) 7(a) loan program, allowing financial institutions to provide federally-backed, forgivable loans to eligible businesses.